 The parent is required to have the child attend school immediately after notification.
-If the parent fails to get the child to attend school, the attendance officer or other appropriate officer, if directed by the Superintendent or the Board, must send notice requiring the child's parent to attend a parental education program.
+If the parent fails to get the child to attend school, the attendance officer or other appropriate officer, if directed by the Superintendent or the Board, must send notice to parent stating that a complaint is being filed with the Hamilton County Truant Officer for intervention and possible referral to the Hamilton County Juvenile Court.